-2022 2021 Group Contract/ Notional amount RM Assets RM Liabilities RM Contract/ Notional amount RM Assets RM Liabilities RM Forward currency contracts 16,683,737 238,481 14,567,433 102,633 - Commodity future contracts (9,564,153) - (764,248) 8,256,906 - (357,373) 7,119,584 238,481 (764,248) 22,824,339 102,633 (357,373)
+202 3 2022 Group Contract/ Notional amount RM Liabilities RM Contract/ Notional amount RM Assets RM Liabilities RM Forward foreign exchange contracts (57,449,915) (768,812) (16,683,737) 238,481 Commodity futures contracts 22,530 (45,168) (9,564,153) - (764,248) (813,980) 238,481 (764,248)

-18. DERIVATIVE FINANCIAL ASSETS/(LIABILITIES)
+18. DERIVATIVE FINANCIAL INSTRUMENTS

-- (a) Derivatives are classified as at fair value through profit or loss, and subsequently remeasured to fair value with changes in fair value being recognised in profit or loss.
-The fair value of derivative financial assets/(liabilities) are categorised as level 2 in the fair value hierarchy.
-There has been no transfer between levels in the hierarchy during the financial year. - (b) Forward currency contracts
+- (a) Derivatives financial instruments are classified as at fair value through profit or loss and measured at fair value, categorised as Level 2 of the fair value hierarchy.
+There is no transfer between levels in the hierarchy during the financial year. - (b) Forward foreign exchange contracts

-Forward currency contracts have been entered into, to operationally hedge forecast sales and purchases denominated in foreign currencies that are expected to occur at various dates within three (3) months from the end of the reporting period.
-The forward currency contracts have maturity dates that coincide with the expected occurrence of these transactions.
+Forward foreign exchange contracts have been entered into, to operationally hedge forecast sales and purchases denominated in foreign currencies that are expected to occur at various dates within three (3) months from the end of the reporting period.
+The forward foreign exchange contracts have maturity dates that coincide with the expected occurrence of these transactions.
 The fair value of these components has been determined based on the difference between the contract value and fair value of the underlying currencies at the end of the reporting period.

-(c) Commodity future contracts
+(c) Commodity futures contracts

-The Group has entered into commodity future contracts with the objective of hedging the Group's exposure to adverse price movements in aluminum.
-The commodity future contracts had maturity dates that coincide with the expected occurrence of these transactions.
+The Group has entered into commodity futures contracts with the objective of hedging the Group's exposure to adverse price movements in aluminum.
+The commodity futures contracts had maturity dates that coincide with the expected occurrence of these transactions.
 The fair value of these contracts had been determined based on the difference between the contract value and fair value of the underlying commodity as at the end of the reporting period.

-- (d) During the financial year, the Group recognised a total loss of RM271,027 (2021: total gain of RM76,652) arising from fair value changes of derivatives in profit or loss. - (e) The notional/contract amount and maturity date of the derivative financial assets/(liabilities) of the Group outstanding as at the end of each reporting period are as follows:
+- (d) The above derivatives are initially recognised at fair value on the date the derivative contract is entered into and are subsequently re-measured at fair value through profit or loss.
+The resulting loss from re-measurement of RM288,213 (2022: loss of RM271,027) is recognised in profit or loss. - (e) The notional/contract amount and maturity date of the derivative financial instruments of the Group outstanding as at the end of each reporting period are as follows:

-Group Expiry date Notional/ Contract amount USD Equivalent RM 2022 Forward currency contracts Within three (3) months 3,800,184 16,683,737 Commodity future contracts Within three (3) months (2,147,800) (9,564,153) 2021 Forward currency contracts Within three (3) months 3,472,205 14,567,433 Commodity future contracts Within three (3) months 1,987,700 8,256,906
+Group Expiry date Notional/ Contract amount USD Equivalent RM 2023 Forward currency contracts Within three (3) months (12,596,471) (57,449,915) Commodity future contracts Within three (3) months 5,000 22,530 2022 Forward currency contracts Within three (3) months (3,800,184) (16,683,737) Commodity future contracts Within three (3) months (2,147,800) (9,564,153)

-18. DERIVATIVE FINANCIAL LIABILITIES (CONTINUED)
+18. DERIVATIVE FINANCIAL INSTRUMENTS (CONTINUED)

-- (f) The net exposure to foreign currency risk of the Group is kept at a minimum level by entering into forward currency contracts and hence any fluctuation in the foreign currency will not have a significant impact to the financial statements of the Group. - (g) Detailed in the table below is a summary of the Group's financial instruments subject to price risk along with their contract values and mark-to-market fair value on closing, plus fair value recognised over the financial year:
+- (f) The net exposure to foreign currency risk of the Group is kept at a minimum level by entering into forward foreign exchange contracts and hence any fluctuation in the foreign currency will not have a significant impact to the financial statements of the Group. - (g) The financial instruments of the Group, which are subject to price risk along with their contract values and markto-market fair value on closing, plus fair value recognised over the financial year are as follows:

-Group Contract and notional value within 3 months RM Fair value attributed to price changes at period closing within 3 months RM 2022 Commodity based Forward purchase contracts (9,564,153) (764,248) 2021 Commodity based Forward sales contracts 8,256,906 (357,373)
+Group Contract and notional value within 3 months RM Fair value attributed to price changes at period closing within 3 months RM

+2023

+Commodity based

+Forward sales contracts 2,036,712 (20,277)

+Forward purchase contracts (2,014,182) (24,891)

+22,530 (45,168)

+2022

+Commodity based

+Forward purchase contracts (9,564,153) (764,248)

 The exposure of the Group to price volatility was solely derived from aluminium products.
-If the price of aluminium products changes by 3%, profit after tax for the Group would have equally increased or decreased by approximately RM162,327 (2021: RM188,257).
+If the price of aluminium products changes by 3% (2022: 3%), profit after tax for the Group would have equally increased or decreased by approximately RM188,954 (2022: RM162,327).